Nesegreven/RPGHeroesgame/README.md

 ```

 This will create a hero, generate items, attempt to equip them, level up the hero, and display the hero's state at various points.

-## Extending the Project

-To add new features or modify existing ones:

-1. To add a new hero class, create a new class that inherits from `Hero` and implement the abstract methods.
-2. To add new item types, extend the `Item` class and update the `ItemGenerator` class.
-3. To modify hero attributes or leveling mechanics, update the relevant hero classes.

 ## Contributing